datares/the-avocados-movies/README.md

 More detailed findings can be found in our Medium article.

 ### Category #3: Amount of Content
-Datasets used: #1
+Datasets used: #1, #2

-...
+Objective: How much content is there on each streaming service?
+Is the selection available an important factor to consider when choosing a streaming service?

+For avid movie watchers, the amount of content available is key to exploring new entertainment and stepping outside of one’s comfort zone.
+Looking at the selection of movies and TV shows offered on streaming services is something that users want to know before deciding on a service.

+Using the two Kaggle datasets, we were able to extract and separate data on how many movie and TV show titles were available on each streaming service as of 2020.
+After compiling this data, it was easy to compare the amount of content between streaming services by looking at the number of titles available across the four different services.

+We noticed that Prime Video took the lead by a large margin in terms of movie content, and it also had the most TV shows although the margins did not vary as much between Prime Video, Netflix, and Hulu.
+The trends for movies and TV shows are consistent for the four streaming services because the order for greatest to least amount of content is: Prime Video, Netflix, Hulu, and Disney+.

 We also examined the amount of content per age group across the four platforms.
 From there, we concluded that Prime Video contains comparatively more 18+ and 7+ movies than other three platforms, partially due to the amount of content it has.
 However, Prime Video only has a slightly advantages for 13+ and movies for all ages than platform with the second most corresponding content --- Disney+.
-Hulu has the least content, and Netflix has decent amount of content for 7+ and 13+, although falls short in overall content
+Hulu has the least content, and Netflix has decent amount of content for 7+ and 13+, although falls short in overall content.
 ...
 ### Category #4: Exclusive Content
 Datasets used: #1,6,4,6,7,8